 The PA offers THERAPY to individuals, couples and groups.
 Therapy opens up a space for thinking that is helpful when things go wrong in our lives.
 The therapeutic relationship unfolds new, creative and liberating perspectives on difficulties outside.

-We run two community HOUSES in London.
-People who are suffering or confused can live with others in these houses for extended periods, using the time spent with each other to reflect on their experiences.
+We run two PA COMMUNITY HOUSES in London.
+People who are suffering and need space away from the pressures and demands of modern day life can live with others in these houses for extended periods, using the time spent with each other to reflect on their experiences.
 More fulfilling lives become possible as a consequence.

 The PA favours a creative approach to therapy that involves being ready to question the social norms that often contribute to someone's unhappiness.